 We are proud to present the first international solo exhibition by Durban-based artist Wonder Buhle Mbambo.
 Previously, the artist solely worked with charcoal on paper, now for the first time he presents his most recent body of work: mixed media on canvas.

 Growing up in a Zulu village, ruled under a chief, Mbambo was brought up by his mother, the traditional healer of the community, as well as his late grandmother.
 Both led spiritual lives and in this way had a great influence on him.
-Mbambo explains: “I would go outside at night and look up at the stars, thinking that there must be so much to learn and appreciate beyond what is present in our community.
-I realized that one day I had to live my life outside my known environment.
-I had to do this, in order to find myself, and my position in this life.”
+Mbambo explains: “I would go outside at night and look up at the stars, thinking that there must be so much to learn and appreciate beyond what is present in our community.”

 The notion of 'turning towards the cosmos' is a central gesture in Mbambo’s belief system.
 It is a way of looking into the future, believing that the stars hold answers and multiple possibilities.
 Through his new body of work, Mbambo expresses the pursuit of growth and prosperity.
 To Find Me is an inquiry into faces and symbols of achievement in communities.
 The artist highlights the need for role models, who pave the way for new ideas, bringing fresh energy and ingenuity that go beyond the struggle for basic needs.